Tag Archives: politics

 The shutdown will drag; we will win

-Trump campaigned claiming he was going to balance the budget, but he has not.
+Trump campaigned claiming he was going to balance the budget, but he has not (yet).
 There were some attempts via DOGE, saving about $214 billion, but the DOGE boys were outed, attacked, and gave up.
 And now the Democrats have forced a shutdown, using their power to prevent additional borrowing.
-This leaves Trump with a tough choice, either balance the budget or accept their spending demands.
+This leaves Trump with a choice, either balance the budget or accept their spending demands.
 The expectation is that Trump will fold: there is no way he can find $1830 billion/year.
 Otherwise, many of the governments 4.2 million workers will go without pay, and many important services will stop.

-So far, three weeks in, Trump seems fairly successful at keeping things running while (apparently) trying to balance the budget.
+So far, three weeks in, Trump seems fairly successful at keeping most things running while trying to balance the budget.
 Even if he fails, as seems likely, we will benefit from the attempt, I think.

 Some government services are guaranteed to continue despite the shutdown: Social security and the post office because they are funded separately.
 Similarly, the patent office, the ports, and the airports.
 In the past some had to shut, but Trump has raised fees so they remain open and operating.